 Interspinales extend the cervical and lumbar spine.
 They are innervated by the posterior rami of spinal nerves.

 They originate from the transverse processes of cervical and lumbar vertebrae and insert onto the transverse process of an adjacent vertebra.
-These muscles assist in lateral flexion of the spine and also work to stabilise the spine.
+These muscles assist in lateral flexion of the spine and also work to stabilize the spine.
 They are innervated by the posterior and anterior rami of spinal nerves.

 The last muscles in the deepest layer are levatores costarum.
 These muscles extend inferiorly from the transverse processes of the C7-T11 vertebrae to the superior border of the rib located one level below.
 They elevate the ribs and rotate the thoracic spine.
 They are innervated by posterior rami of spinal nerves T1-T12.

 You can use this collection of helpful Kenhub resources to expand and test your knowledge about the deep muscles of the back.